antrea-io/antrea/docs/antrea-network-policy.md

 **enableLogging** and **logLabel**: Antrea-native policy ingress or egress rules can be audited by setting its logging fields.
-When the `enableLogging` field is set to `true`, the first packet of any connection that matches this rule will be logged to a file (`/var/log/antrea/networkpolicy/np.log`) on the Node on which the rule is enforced.
+When the `enableLogging` field is set to `true`, the first packet of any traffic flow that matches this rule will be logged to a file (`/var/log/antrea/networkpolicy/np.log`) on the Node on which the rule is enforced.
 The log files can then be used for further analysis.
 If `logLabel` is provided, the label will be added in the log.
 For example, in the [ACNP with log settings](#acnp-with-log-settings), traffic that hits the "AllowFromFrontend" rule will be logged with log label "frontend-allowed".

+The logging feature is best-effort, and as such there is no guarantee that all the flows which match the policy rule will be logged.
+Additionally, we do not recommend enabling policy logging for older Antrea versions (all versions prior to v1.12, as well as v1.12.0 and v1.12.1).
+See this [section](#limitations-of-antrea-policy-logging) for more information.

 For drop and reject rules, deduplication is applied to reduce duplicated log messages, and the duplication buffer length is set to 1 second.
 When a rule